Company Lifecycle - Explained

 - Economics, Finance, & Analytics

 Lifecycle refers to developmental stages that occur during the lifetime of a person or organism.
-Industry Lifecycle is the various stages or phases of a business through which it develops.
+Company Lifecycle is the various stages or phases of a business through which it develops.

 Commonly-understood stage of the business lifecycle include: